Frequently Asked Questions

 “What are the insurance rules regarding housing and cars?”

-In Anaheim, participants will need to show evidence of renter’s insurance.
-In Orlando, this is not required; however, you should always check with your own insurance carrier to ascertain what coverage your student will have under your own policy.
+In Orlando, renter’s insurance is not required; however, you should always check with your own insurance carrier to ascertain what coverage your student will have under your own policy.
 For cars, too, your first contact should be with your own insurance company.
 Your CP will need to present proof of automobile insurance should they decide to bring their cars with them to the program.

 “Where is best place to seek medical care while away?”